Share This Craft

 Knitting the jam:

-- Knit or crochet a small rectangle about 3″x5″.
-My knitted rectangle was about 25 rows of 6 stitches each.
-I used Lion Brand Wool Ease Thick & Quick yarn.
-I like this yarn because it doesn’t take long to knit a little, bitty rectangle for this project.
+- Knit or crochet a small rectangle about 3" x 5".
+Our knitted rectangle was about 25 rows of 6 stitches each.
+We used Lion Brand Wool Ease Thick & Quick yarn.
+This yarn is great because it doesn’t take long to knit a little, bitty rectangle for this project.

 Note: To learn the basics of knitting, here are some good vidos to learn how to cast on, knit rows, and cast off.